 Consular Notification: To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or Consulate as soon as you are arrested or detained overseas.

 If arrested, U.S. citizens should contact the U.S. Embassy or Consulate General for assistance.
 The U.S. Embassy and Consulate will provide information on the local judicial system and a list of local attorneys.

 Codes of Behavior and Dress: Codes of behavior and dress in the UAE reflect the country's Islamic traditions and are much more conservative than those of the United States.
 Visitors to the UAE should be respectful of this conservative heritage, especially in the Emirate of Sharjah where rules of decency and public conduct are strictly enforced.
 Public decency and morality laws throughout the UAE are much stricter than in the United States.
 Penalties for public displays of affection or immodesty can be severe.
 Travelers have been sentenced to lengthy jail terms for kissing in public.
 Sexual relations outside marriage and adultery are illegal in the UAE and convicted individuals have been punished by lengthy jail sentences.
+Pregnancy outside of marriage can result in arrest and detention.
 There have been well publicized cases of alleged rape, where the victim of the alleged rape was charged for sexual relations outside of marriage.
 This is especially true where additional risk factors are present, such as drinking.

 Travelers should keep in mind the cultural differences among the many people who coexist in the UAE and should be cognizant that unwitting actions, including clothing choices, may invite unwanted attention.